cloudthread/docs/fundamentals/developer-api.md

 Cloudthread can process custom data to help customers understand their non-cost data as it relates to their cost data.

-In order to send custom data, you must provision a custom data Data Stream Token on the Cloudthread platform within the **Settings** tab.
+In order to send custom data, you must provision a **Custom Data Data Stream Token** on the Cloudthread platform within the **Settings** tab.

 To send custom data to Cloudthread, use the **Data Ingeation** endpoint above with the provisioned Data Stream Token and the following payload